kassambara/ggpubr/README.md

 syntax is opaque and this raises the level of difficulty for researchers with no advanced R programming skills.

-The 'ggpubr' package provides some easy-to-use functions for creating and customizing 'ggplot2'- based publication ready plots.
+The ‘ggpubr’ package provides some easy-to-use functions for creating and customizing ‘ggplot2’- based publication ready plots.

 Find out more at <https://rpkgs.datanovia.com/ggpubr/>.